 Farplace aims to create a network of no kill rescue centres around the UK, and eventually beyond, all on the same strict principles.
 They have begun with a UK first rescue centre that takes animals from around the UK and Ireland, specialising in more difficult cases like FIV+ cats.
 They run charity shops and vegans festivals, in order to raise money to directly support nonhuman animals and support sustainability.
 To donate, click here.
 They especially like monthly donations, from as little as £1.

-At Springwood, a herd of horses has been rescued and now lives its lives in peace.
+At Springwood, a herd of horses has been rescued and now lives its lives in peace in South Wales.
 These horses live as naturally as possible, and are not ‘used’ by humans at all.
 This enables the horses, who may have been abused and traumatised, to thrive.
 They are a vegan sanctuary, and their guiding principles are: animal welfare; nurture of the land; and holistic wellbeing for humans.
 You can donate any amount on their website, or even buy a bundle of hay, a daily bucket of nutritious feed for a horse, hoof care and so on.
 You can also sponsor a specific horse, if you're able to.

 This rescue centre is based in Kent, and aims to take in as many sick, distressed and unwanted animals as possible and restore them to health and happiness.
 The animals are kept on a 26 acre farm where they are neutered, microchipped, vaccinated and given any other medical assistance necessary.
 Dogs, cats, rabbits, guinea pigs and other small animals are then placed in secure and loving vetted homes.
 You can support Foal Farm in many different ways – you can donate items to them that they'll sell in their charity shop; you can donate money; or volunteer.
 Find out what their options are here.